 Olive Garden usually prints a special Veterans Day menu with a limited range of free options for veterans and active-duty military members.

-In most years, the special menu for Veterans Day usually has four or five entrée choices.
+This year, the special menu for Veterans Day usually has four entrée choices.
 It is more limited than the full restaurant’s menu, but it is representative of the restaurant’s offerings, and it helps staff make sure they have enough food to serve any veteran or active duty military member who wants a free meal.